brungold/JobOffers/README.md

 Each job offer includes a link to the listing, job position name, company name, and salary information (which can be provided in a range).
 Endpoints
 /offers - GET: Retrieves job offers.
 /offers/{id} - GET: Finds a job offer by its identifier.
 /register - POST: Registers a new user.
 /token - POST: Provides a token to the user.
 /offers - POST: Creates a new job offer.

-Technology:
+Technology
 Java 17, Log4j2, Lombok, Maven
 RestTemplate, JSON, HTTP, MockMvc:

--RestTemplate - Tool for communication with REST services.
+RestTemplate: Tool for communication with REST services.
--JSON - Data format for transmitting information between server and client.
+JSON: Data format for transmitting information between server and client.
--HTTP - Communication protocol used in the application.
+HTTP: Communication protocol used in the application.
--MockMvc - Framework for testing controllers without the need to start the server.
+MockMvc: Framework for testing controllers without the need to start the server.
 Spring Boot (Various modules used in the project):

--Web (RestControllers): Implementation of controller layer handling HTTP requests.
+Web (RestControllers): Implementation of the controller layer handling HTTP requests.

--Test: Support for unit and integration testing.
+Test: Support for unit and integration testing.

--Data Mongodb: Integration with MongoDB for database operation handling.
+Data Mongodb: Integration with MongoDB for database operation handling.

--Validation: Input data validation.
+Validation: Input data validation.

--Security + JWT: Ensuring security and authorization using JWT tokens.
+Security + JWT: Ensuring security and authorization using JWT tokens.
 Spring Scheduler:
 Task scheduling mechanism used for cyclically checking for new job offers.
 Database:
 MongoDB + MongoExpress: NoSQL database, including a tool for managing MongoDB (MongoExpress).
 Docker & Docker-Compose & Docker Desktop:
 Containerization of the application and environment.
 Redis & Jedis & Redis-Commander:
 Key-value database used for caching data in memory (cache).
 Unit Tests:
-JUnit5, Mockito, AssertJ:
-Frameworks for unit testing, object mocking, and assertions.
+JUnit5, Mockito, AssertJ: Frameworks for unit testing, object mocking, and assertions.
 Integration Tests:

-Wiremock:
-Tool for creating artificial endpoints for integration testing.
+Wiremock: Tool for creating artificial endpoints for integration testing.

-Testcontainers:
-Library supporting integration testing, allowing for running Docker containers for testing resources.
+Testcontainers: Library supporting integration testing, allowing for running Docker containers for testing resources.

-SpringBootTest, MockMvc, SpringSecurityTest:
-Tests that verify the interaction between different components of the system.
+SpringBootTest, MockMvc, SpringSecurityTest: Tests that verify the interaction between different components of the system.